nubowski/JAVA.TimeTracker/Docs/API_GUIDE.md

 This endpoint is intended to delete the user associated with the provided username.
-But saved archived tracker data.
+But saved and migrate archived tracker data.
 However, it is currently under construction and may not function as expected.

 - Endpoint: `/{username}`